Sherelle Jacobs

 Sherelle Emma Jacobs is a British columnist and opinion writer.
 She is the Assistant Comment Editor at The Daily Telegraph and has previously written for The Guardian.

 Early life and education

 Jacobs was born in the London borough of Brent in 1988.
 Her mother was the daughter of a Wolverhampton steel worker and her father, who ran a greeting card store, was an immigrant from Nigeria.
 Jacobs has said she is "from a family of working-class people whose lives were defined by their flunking of the 11 plus", and that her "white ancestors literally worked themselves to death in coal pits".

-Jacobs attended St Paul's Girls' School and read history at the School of Oriental and African Studies in London.
+Jacobs attended St Paul's Girls' School.

 Career

 Jacobs started her career working on the breaking news desk for Deutsche Welle in Bonn, Germany.
 Jacobs subsequently worked in Tunisia as a freelance journalist.
 While in Tunis, her journalistic interest was focused on the problems of Arab Spring and the rise of Islamist extremism in the Maghreb.

 She is the Assistant Comment Editor at The Daily Telegraph and has previously written for The Guardian.

 She appeared on the panel of the BBC's Question Time in November 2019 and on Any Questions? in May of the same year and September 2025.